kennedyvnak/unity-metroidvania/README.md

-# What is Metroidvania
+# Metroidvania

+## Introduction

-Metroidvania is a project that contains some metroidvania games features using the Unity Engine.
+Metroidvania is a metroidvania (lol) game engine written in C# for Unity.

-My goal here is make references for 2D game developers who are starting to develop in unity.
+It is a 100% free and open source project with the goal of demonstrating how a complete game structures asset folders, connects systems, handles editor tools and much more.

 ## Credits to the artists